|Home » Categories » Customization & Car Painting|

 Attached to this post are the template files needed to create custom car schemes in iRacing.

-The way the custom paint system works is that when you run a car in a race or test session, the simulator will create a folder in your documentsfolder.
-The folders will look like this:
+The way the custom paint system works is that when you run a car in a race or test session, the simulator will create a folder in your Documents/iRacing folder called paint and below is the correct file structure (where xxx = your customer id number)

 You can find your account id by clicking on My account at the top of the members page: